Skip to main content

 File a disclosure return

-When donors cross the threshold, you owe the AEC a return.
-Together packages the data; you submit it to the AEC.
+When donors cross the threshold, you owe the relevant electoral authority a return.
+Together packages the data; you submit it.
 This walkthrough covers the disclosures page, the CSV export, and the bulk actions you use at filing time.

-A disclosure return is your formal report to the Australian Electoral Commission about donors who crossed the disclosure threshold in a given reporting period.
-Together tracks the aggregate per donor, identifies the disclosable ones, and lets you batch-prep an entire period in one pass.
+A disclosure return is your formal report to the electoral authority - the Australian Electoral Commission (AEC) federally, or the Victorian Electoral Commission (VEC) for Victorian obligations - about donors who crossed the disclosure threshold in a given reporting period.
+Together tracks each donor's cumulative giving, identifies every donation that becomes disclosable once they cross the threshold, and lets you batch-prep an entire period in one pass.
+This walkthrough is written for the federal (AEC) flow; the same disclosures page, triage, and CSV steps apply to Victoria, which you select with the jurisdiction control and lodge with the VEC.

 Before you start